bayerischer-rundfunk/android-env-picker/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/de.br.android/envpicker/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/de.br.android/envpicker)
 ![example workflow](https://github.com/bayerischer-rundfunk/android-env-picker/actions/workflows/main.yml/badge.svg)

-An Android Library for in-app switching between environment variables.
+The Android library for in-app management of environment variables.

-Central use case is picking a desired endpoint for backend communication, but more complex data structures can be handled as well.
-The app will restart after making a change.
+An easy way to let testers switch among predefined environments or create their own.
+Manage string values like endpoints or more complex data structures that define the entire environment (dev / test / live).
+The convenient UI makes it easy to create, edit and switch among setups.
+A restart is triggered after making a change to ensure the app initilaizes in the new environment.

 ![](static/envpicker-overview.jpg)
 ![](static/envpicker-dialog.jpg)